Kaeschindi1/Kaeschindi1/README.md

 - :zap: I am actively self-learning on W3school, Freecodecamp, and Sololearn and currently perfecting my knowledge in React.

-- 🔖:  I am very open to internship positions.
+- :bacon:  I am very open to internship positions.

 - 👯 I’m looking to collaborate on web projects.

-- 🉑: Debugging is like a crime scene.
+- 🉑 Debugging is like a crime scene.

 ### :hammer_and_wrench: Languages and Tools :